Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 ## Reward
 One tiny thing we skipped in a previous article is rewards for mining.
 And we already have everything to implement it.

-Reward is just a coinbase transaction.
+The reward is just a coinbase transaction.
 When a mining node starts mining a new block, it takes transactions from the queue and prepends a coinbase transaction to them.
 The coinbase transaction's only output contains miner's public key hash.

 Implementing rewards is as easy as updating the `send` command: